yunghuey/merchant_ordering/readme.txt

-add ORDER row when customer proceed the unprocessed ORDER should be display in admin site, please filter the role connect the navigation
+add ORDER row when customer proceed the unprocessed ORDER should be display in admin site, please filter the role connect the navigation after the `order` is created, please update the orderID into `ordered_product` and update the hasOrder column into 1, deduct quantity available in `product` table